codurance/BDD-training/README.md

 * Java base application with simple JUnit5, AssertJ and Mockito to be used during the first coding exercise
 * Java base application with Cucumber, JUnit5 and Mockito integrations ready, to be used during 2nd and 3rd exercise
+* Python base application with Cucumber (Behave) and Pytest.
+In addition, you have instructions to configure Visual Studio Code or PyCharm

 ## Notes